ardamakinecioglu/btc-eth-news-sentiment-analyzer/README.md

 # BTC & ETH News Sentiment Analyzer

-This is a beginner-friendly Python project that analyzes Bitcoin and Ethereum news headlines using a simple rule-based sentiment approach.
+This is a Python project that analyzes Bitcoin and Ethereum news headlines using a simple rule-based sentiment approach.

 The project collects recent crypto news headlines from RSS feeds, classifies each headline as Positive, Negative, or Neutral, and creates CSV reports for further analysis.